 Unsubsidized Direct Loans are long-term loans available to graduate students.
-The interest rates on newly originated Direct Loans for 2018-2019 is 5.05%.
-To apply, complete the FAFSA, available at https://fafsa. gov/.
+The interest rates on newly originated Direct Loans for 2020-2021 is 6.08%.
+To apply, complete the FAFSA, available at fafsa.gov.

 Boise State processes Direct Loan applications throughout the year.
 If you are awarded a Direct Loan, you will need to sign a master promissory note (MPN) if you do not already have an MPN on file.
-If you have not previously received a Direct Loan, you must complete a loan entrance counseling session (https:// financialaid.boisestate.edu/handbook/types-of-aid/loans/loan-counseling/) before you can receive the funds.
-Also, the Direct Loan commits you to participating in an exit loan counseling session when you graduate or withdraw
+If you have not previously received a Direct Loan, you must complete a loan entrance counseling session (studentloans.gov) before you can receive the funds.
+Also, the Direct Loan commits you to participating in an exit loan counseling session when you graduate or withdraw from the university.

 You are expected to begin repaying the Direct Loan six months after graduation or six months after you have dropped below five credit hours.
-Please see the exit counseling information link on the following website for more information: https://financialaid.boisestate.edu/handbook/types-of-aid/ loans/loan-counseling/.
+Please see the exit counseling information link on the following website for more information: studentloans.gov/.